-- All-in-one design (incorporating hard drive, optical drive and floppy disk drive). - Rugged, yet extremely portable, construction. - Stylish appearance. - Full-size keyboard with 4 programmable launch keys. - Comfortable palm rest area with well-positioned touchpad.
+- All-in-one design (incorporating hard drive, optical drive and floppy disk drive). - Rugged and space saving. - Full-size Desktop keyboard. - No need to turn on the system for playing CD or MP3

+• Large & comfortable palm rest area with well-positioned touchpad.